Consensys/doc.gnark/docs/Tutorials/eddsa.md

 }
 ```

-Compile the circuit.
+Compile the circuit:

 ```go
     var circuit eddsaCircuit
     r1cs, err := frontend.Compile(ecc.BN254, backend.GROTH16, &circuit)
 ```

-!!!note
+!!! note

     `r1cs` is the arithmetized version of the circuit.
-    It is a list of constraints that the prover needs to fulfill by providing a satisfying inputs,
+    It is a list of constraints that the prover needs to fulfill by providing satisfying inputs,
     namely a correct signature on a message.

 Run the Groth16 setup to get the `ProvingKey` and `VerifyingKey` linked to the circuit.